simplefoc/simplefoc.github.io/docs/simplefoc_library/code/sensors/magnetic/magnetic_sensor_pwm.md

 Make sure to look into the examples `magnetic_sensor_pwm` and `magnetic_sensor_pwm_software_interrupt` for an example of using software interrupts if you run out of hardware interrupt pins.

-## Using magnetic sensor in real-time
+## Step 3.
+Using magnetic sensor in real-time

 There are two ways to use magnetic sensor implemented within this library:
-- As motor position sensor for FOC algorithm
+- As a motor position sensor for FOC algorithm
-- As standalone position sensor
+- As a standalone position sensor

 ### Position sensor for FOC algorithm